oscal-compass/compliance-trestle/docs/trestle_author.md

 By default `author headers` only indexes a flat directory.
 The recursive option allows the discovery of sub directories.

-## `trestle author ssp`
+## `trestle author ssp-generate`

-The `ssp` sub-command creates a partial ssp from a catalog, profile and yaml header file.
+The `ssp-generate` sub-command creates a partial ssp from a catalog, profile and yaml header file.
 It can also assemble the markdown files into a single json SSP file.
 The catalog consists of a number of controls with parameters, and the profile specifies a subset of those controls along with corresponding parameter values.
 This command merges the information from the two files and generates a directory containing a set of markdown files, one for each control in the profile.
 Each markdown file has the yaml header embedded